New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 Among them is Peking University Professor Yunglong Cao, whose rapid assessments of variant abilities to dodge antibodies have played a key role in helping global authorities judge the threats posed by past strains.

-Cao told CBS News he expected to have some data on BA.2.86 by "early next week."
+Cao told CBS News on Aug.
+24 he expected to have some data on BA.2.86 by "early next week."

 Where has the new COVID variant BA.2.86 been detected?

-At least 10 infections have been reported to the global virus database GISAID or by health authorities, as of Aug.
-25. Four are in Denmark, two are in South Africa, two are in the U.S., one is in Israel, and another is in the United Kingdom.
+At least 13 infections have been reported to the global virus database GISAID, as of Aug.
+28. Four are in Denmark, three are in the U.S., two are in South Africa, two are in Portugal, one is in Israel and another is in the United Kingdom.
 No deaths have been reported, according to a Aug.
 24 WHO report.

-None of the cases have a known "epidemiological link" with each other, an official for the U.N. agency told reporters Friday, or had compromised immune systems.
-Experts have speculated that previous highly-mutated variants arose in immunocompromised patients battling lingering infections.
+None of the initial cases had a known "epidemiological link" with each other, an official for the U.N. agency said Aug.
+25, or had compromised immune systems.
+Experts have speculated that previous highly mutated variants arose in immunocompromised patients battling lingering infections.

-Ohio became the third state to announce spotting the variant on Aug.
-23, after the state's health department confirmed it was investigating a "preliminary detection" of BA.2.86's distinctive mutations in its wastewater.
+A third U.S. case of BA.2.86 has been confirmed in Ohio, a spokesperson for the state's health department told CBS News.
+Records reported to GISAID show the sequence was from a sample collected by the Cleveland Clinic on July 29, from a 26-year-old patient in Ohio's Cuyahoga County.

+Ohio had previously confirmed it was investigating a "preliminary detection" of BA.2.86's distinctive mutations in a wastewater sample with the CDC.
+Scientists in several other countries have also announced spotting at least preliminary signs of the strain in their sewers, according to Sorin Sion of the EU Sewage Sentinel System for SARS-CoV-2, including Denmark, Germany, Spain, Switzerland and Thailand.

-Marc Johnson, a professor of microbiology and immunology at the University of Missouri, said on social media the detection was based on results published this month from the CDC's sewer testing program.
-Those were first published on Aug.
-17, from a sample collected late last month in the Ohio city of Elyria.
+Marc Johnson, a professor of microbiology and immunology at the University of Missouri, said on social media the Ohio detection was based on results published from the CDC's sewer testing program.
+Those were first released on Aug.
+17, from a sample collected in late July from the Ohio city of Elyria.

-A CDC official said the agency expects to be able to determine whether or not they can formally confirm the detection within the next two weeks.
+A CDC official said the agency expects to be able to determine whether or not they can formally confirm the detection within two weeks.

-At least five other countries have also reported at least preliminary signs of BA.2.86's mutations in samples from their wastewater.

-Two countries, Switzerland and Thailand, have confirmed detections, the WHO said.
-Denmark announced theirs on social media.
-Scientists in Spain and Germany have also reported signs of mutations that could be from BA.2.86, Sorin Sion of the European Union's Sewage Sentinel System for SARS-CoV-2 told CBS News in an email.

 Do COVID tests pick up the new COVID variant BA.2.86?

-Current COVID-19 tests are expected to still work for BA.2.86, based on early analyses.
+Current COVID-19 tests are expected to still work for BA.2.86, early analyses suggest.

-"Based on BA.2.86's mutation profile, the anticipated impact on molecular and antigen-based is low," the CDC said in a risk assessment published Aug.
-23.

-U.S. officials have previously touted their efforts to continuously monitor the impact of variants on COVID-19 tests, in a joint effort between the Food and Drug Administration and National Institutes of Health.

-However, manual validation efforts run by the NIH and Emory University are sometimes still needed to check whether the real-world performance of tests might slip for new variants.
-It is unclear whether the FDA has called for tests to be revalidated.

-Doing so requires experiments using samples collected from actual humans infected by the strains, which for now remain scarce.
+"Based upon available information at this time, the FDA believes that most existing tests used to detect COVID-19 appear to be effective with this variant," FDA spokesperson James McKinney said in an Aug.
+28 email.

+McKinney said the FDA is continuing to study the performance of current COVID-19 tests, including through an ongoing relationship with a National Institutes of Health program that manually rechecks tests against new samples of the virus.
+Health authorities also do detailed computer modeling that can predict when variants might evade current tests.

+Tests found to have reduced performance for BA.2.86 will be listed on the FDA's website, McKinney said.

+"The agency will update this page when significant new information becomes available, including when the FDA's analyses identify tests for which performance may be impacted for known SARS-CoV-2 variants," McKinney said.

-Last year, the FDA said it would also urge Americans to do repeat testing with at-home COVID-19 rapid antigen tests, after NIH-backed scientists found an increase in false negative results.
+In 2021, the NIH's effort had flagged early signs that the real-world performance of tests was slipping for new Omicron variants.
+The FDA ultimately began to urge Americans to do repeat testing with at-home COVID-19 rapid antigen tests, after NIH-backed scientists confirmed an increase in false negative results.

 Do the symptoms of the new COVID variant BA.2.86 differ from previous strains?